Coal-seam fire: Detection

 Underground coal mines can be equipped with permanently installed sensor systems.
 These relay pressure, temperature, airflow and gas composition measurements to the safety monitoring personnel, giving them early warning of any problems.

 Environmental impact

 Besides destruction of the affected areas, coal fires often emit toxic gases, including carbon monoxide and sulphur dioxide.
-China's coal fires, which consume an estimated 20 – 200 million tons of coal a year, make up as much as 1 percent of the global carbon dioxide emissions from fossil fuels.
+China's coal fires, which consume an estimated 20 – 200 million tons of coal a year, emit 6 to 43 million tonnes of greenhouse gas each year.

 One of the most visible changes will be subsidence.
 Another local environmental effect can include the presence of plants or animals that are aided by the coal fire.
 The prevalence of non-native plants can depend upon the fire's duration and the size of the affected area.
 For example, near a coal fire in Germany, many Mediterranean insects and spiders were identified in a region with cold winters, and it is believed that elevated ground temperatures above the fires permitted their survival.